 Remedy

-KTM will notify owners by mail and instruct you to take your motorcycle to a dealer to replace the front brake master cylinder piston return spring.
+Ducati will notify owners by mail and advise you to take your motorcycle to a dealership to inspect the rear brake hose for heat damage and reposition the heat protector as necessary.

 Safety Risk